edamla/mediterraneanagency/_books/2021-09-01-sadness-comes-to-the-address.md

 Anatolia.
 Like the bitterness of pepper… Burning, aching, sweating; Then it gives a unique flavor, a strange comfort…
-“Sadness” is a special emotion that we are al- ways “familiar with”.
+“Sadness” is a special emotion that we are always “familiar with”.
 Like a hawk’s claw, the lover’s sad glance carves us through.
 “We are not familiar with the generation that does not know sadness.” says Yahya Kemal.
-So much sadness has perme- ated our souls for generations…
+So much sadness has permeated our souls for generations…
 <!--more-->